cheapjack/LabFromAChip/docs/GettingStarted.md

 You should now be fairly confident you can image things with the Foldscope and take an image with your phone.
 The next step is making moulds with PDMS silicon.
 There are two component liquids that when mixed will start to cure into a clear solid.
 Follow all the instructions in the booklet provided.
 Below is the summary of what you need to do for quick reference if you dont have your booklet with you.

+To safely store and transport the PDMS we've had to put them in pouches - each pouch has 4-6ml of PDMS component but it can be awkward to syringe.
+You only need a small amount to mix in - 0.4ml, but you may end up with air bubbles in the syringe.
+Hold the syringe vertically with the tip pointing upwards and wait for the bubbles to rise to the surface then gently push the liquid up to the tip - you want it to be as free of air bubbles as possible.

+An alternative is to squeeze empty the pouch into another clean narrow container and then syringe up the contents - you can keep the syringe full for other experiments and store it in the packaging or if you are worried about leaks syringe back into the pouch - but dont get them mixed up!

 <img src="bookletimages/13.png" height="200">

-Inject equal amounts (0.4ml) of silicon from syringe A and fixer from syringe B into the 'floor' your mini petri dish (it's the smaller diameter part)
+Inject equal amounts (no more than 0.4ml of each) of silicon from syringe A and fixer from syringe B into the 'floor' your mini petri dish (it's the smaller diameter part - the wider diameter part is the lid)

 <img src="bookletimages/14.png" height="200">
 <img src="bookletimages/15.png" height="200">

-Mix well and add lid
+Mix well with a clean spoon or rod to remove bubbles and put the lid on.

 ## Making An Impression 📥⌛

 <img src="bookletimages/impressionmaking.png" height="200" align="right">

-You now need to make an impression in the PDMS mix after mixing and spinning.
-To do this take your black viny fragment or `555` timer chip and with tweezers gently place grooves (if you're using a vinyl fragment) or the chip logo (if using the chip).
-Press it gently into the mix and you'll end up with a 'slab' of silicon with the impressions of the record grooves or the chip surface when it sets.
-This is tricky, press too hard and your section of PDMS is too thin to remove in one piece with the grooves or chip markings once it hardens.
-Usually just resting it in the mix is enough providing you dont drop or move the petri dish too much after.
+You now need to make an impression in the PDMS mix after mixing.
+To do this take your black viny fragment and with tweezers gently submerge it grooves facing up in the bottom of the dish.
+You want there to be a thin film or slab of silicon over the top.
+Over time the liquid settles perfectly perpendicular so make sure there's enough to keep the vinyl submerged - but not too much - we are aiming for a thin slab of silicon with an impression in it.
+Then take the `555` timer chip and bend the metal legs at each corner upwards so that when placing the chip logo down into the PDMS in the dish you end up with a thin film of liquid between the chip surface and the bottom of the petri dish.
+Press it gently into the mix and you'll end up with a 'slab' of silicon under the chip with an impression of the logo and text of the chip surface - the metal legs keep it less than a mm above the surface of the bottom of the dish.
+This is tricky, press too hard and your section of PDMS is too thin to remove in one piece with the chip markings once it hardens.
+The vinyl record grooves face up submerged in the liquid there should be a thin film Usually just resting it in the mix is enough providing you dont drop or move the petri dish too much after.

 <img src="bookletimages/impressionmaking2.png" width="200" align="left">